 How to prevent broken bones?

-Always wear protective gear for sports or work; create a safe environment for children and supervise them carefully (gate stairways and keep windows closed); prevent falls by not standing on chairs, counter tops or other unstable objects; avoid trips by removing throw rugs or electrical cords; use hand rails on the stairs and non-skid mats in the bathtubs; wear the seatbelt when driving; eat a healthy diet rich in minerals, especially calcium; exercise regularly; and for post-menopause women, talk to your doctor about hormone replacement therapy.
+Always wear protective gear for sports or work; create a safe environment for children and supervise them carefully (gate stairways and keep windows closed); prevent falls by not standing on chairs, countertops or other unstable objects; avoid trips by removing throw rugs or electrical cords; use hand rails on the stairs and non-skid mats in the bathtubs; wear the seatbelt when driving; eat a healthy diet rich in minerals, especially calcium; exercise regularly; and for post-menopause women, talk to your doctor about hormone replacement therapy.

-Some legal advise
+Some legal advice

 Broken bones may be the result of malpractice, premises liability, or personal injury as a result of an accident.
 If the broken bone is the result of malpractice (medical or professional), a malpractice liability lawsuit is appropriate.
-If the injury, such as a slip and fall resulting in a broken bone, happened on someone else's premises and was due to negligence, a premises liability case is in order.
+If the injury, such as a slip and fall resulting in a broken bone, happened on someone else’s premises and was due to negligence, a premises liability case is in order.
 Other cases such as motor vehicle accidents call for a personal injury case.
 Whatever the origin of the broken bone is, an injury lawyer is the professional that can provide the most help and get the most compensation.
-Check with your lawyer on time limitation; you may not have more than 6-12 months to file a claim after the injury.
+Check with your broken bone injury lawyer Little Rock Arkansas on time limitation; you may not have more than 6-12 months to file a claim after the injury.